 What are Silestone worktops?

-Like other quartz stone Silestone is a compound material made up of 90% natural quartz and small bits of granite, mirror chips and polymer resins.
-Fabricated from natural quartz, one of the hardest and resilient natural materials, they are built specifically with kitchen and bathroom decoration in mind.
+Like other quartz stone, Silestone is a compound material made up of 90% natural quartz and small bits of granite, mirror chips and polymer resins.
+Fabricated from natural quartz, one of the hardest and most resilient natural materials, they make popular choices for bathroom and kitchen worktops.

-As one of the original brands of quartz material to be manufactured for kitchen and bathroom worktops, Silestone has become a popular feature in homes across the country
+As one of the original style of quartz material to be manufactured for kitchen and bathroom worktops, Silestone has become a popular feature in homes across the country.

 So now we know what Silestone is, let’s take a look at some of its key benefits…